 Los Angeles has several signature Halloween events like the Rise of the Jack O'Lanterns or the West Hollywood Halloween Costume Carnaval that is often called the "World's Largest Halloween Street Party" gathering over 500,000 people on Santa Monica Boulevard.

-Halloween Horror Nights, Universal Studios Hollywood (September 12–November 3, 2019)
+Halloween Horror Nights, Universal Studios Hollywood (September 7–October 31, 2023, on selected dates)

-For a decent screaming fright head to Universal Studios Hollywood which hosts Halloween Horror Nights, the scariest show in Los Angeles.
+For a decent scream head to Universal Studios Hollywood, which hosts Halloween Horror Nights, the scariest show in Los Angeles.
 Before Halloween, the park transforms into a horror movie site with roaming zombies and nine haunted houses themed around The Walking Dead, American Horror Story and other movies.
 There are five new scare zones—each equipped with murderous monsters and unimaginable horrors.
 Also, check out the high-energy Jabbawockeez live show.

 Queen Mary Dark Harbour is one of California's most authentic, terrifying attractions.
 The Queen Mary is a historic Long Beach floating hotel that transforms into the Dark Harbor every fall.
 It features frightening mazes, nightly shows, and plenty more horrors.
 For 23 nights, Scary Mary and over 200 monsters haunt six scary mazes, nightly entertainment, secret bars and thrilling rides.
 Imagine that a rogue wave has hit the Queen Mary and the ship turns entirely on its side.
 Confusion and fear are everywhere!

-Day of the dead is the famous music festival that is held every fall at LA State Historic Park.
-Since 2012 it has been a prime Halloween music party.
+Day of the Dead is a famous music festival that is held every fall at LA State Historic Park.
+Since 2012, it has been a prime Halloween music party.
 Day of the Dead pays homage to its Mexican heritage and the celebration of Día de Los Muertos with inspired decor, lineup of artists, live musicians and mariachis.